Automattic/kue/Readme.md

 Note that unlike what the name `createQueue` suggests, it currently returns a singleton `Queue` instance.
 [Support for named queues are also requested](https://github.com/LearnBoost/kue/pull/274)

 In the following example we pass the callback `done` to `email`, When an error occurs we invoke `done(err)` to tell Kue something happened, otherwise we invoke `done()` only when the job is complete.
 If this function responds with an error it will be displayed in the UI and the job will be marked as a failure.
+Workers can pass job result as the second parameter to done `done(null,result)` to store that in `Job.result` key. `result` is also passed through `complete` event handlers so that job producers can receive it if they like to.

 ```js
 var kue = require('kue')